Rsantct/pe.audio.sys/pe.audio.sys/README.md

 The `xxxx_` prefix for target files is optional.
 Also, the system will always include the `none` target set name.

-A sets of tone, loudness and target curves are provided on this distro:
+Files for bass, treble and loudness contains a set of curves (array), in order to be able to apply a certain amount of eq.
+The file for target does contain only one curve.

+### Default curves `share/eq.sample.R20_audiotools`

+From the `audiotools` project, **these ones are the default for you to dump inside** `share/eq/`

-- `share/eq.sample.R20_audiotools/` from the `audiotools` project.
-Loudness contour curves here span from 0 to 90 phon.
-Tone curves and room gain house curve have a 1st order slope.
+- Loudness contour curves span from 0 to 90 phon
+- Bass, treble and target curves have a 1st order slope

+### Former curves `share/eq.sample.R20_ext`

-- `share/eq.sample.R20_ext/` from the `FIRtro` and `pre.di.c` projects by the pioneer @rripio.
-Loudness contour curves here span from 70 to 90 phon.
-Tone curves and room gain house curves have a 2nd order slope.
+From the `FIRtro` and `pre.di.c` projects by the pioneer @rripio.

+- Loudness contour curves span from 70 to 90 phon
+- Bass, treble and target curves have a 2nd order slope

-You can make your own EQ curves by running the tools provided here:
+### Make your own EQ curves

+by running the tools provided here:

 https://github.com/AudioHumLab/audiotools/tree/master/brutefir_eq

-You can easily plot the system available curves under `share/eq` by using the command line tool `peaudiosys_plot_eq_curves.py`

-### Optional share/eq files
+## Optional share/eq files

 If you want to use another sound processors, you can hold here some more files.